AyatoShirayouki/FileServerAPI/README.md

 * #### ExistsAsync_FileDoesNotExist_ReturnsFalse
   - __Objective__: Ensures ExistsAsync accurately reports the non-existence of a file.
-  - __Methodology__: ExistsAsync is invoked with a GUID that does not match any existing file in the system.
+  - __Methodology__: ExistsAsync is invoked with a StringKey that does not match any existing file in the system.
 The method should then return a result indicating the file does not exist.
   - __Verification__: Verifies that the operation result indicates the file does not exist (ResultObject is false) and the operation itself is considered unsuccessful (Success is false).

 * #### DeleteAsync_FileExists_DeletesFileSuccessfully